How are atrial arrhythmias diagnosed?

 Atrial Fibrillation ECG

-An atrial arrhythmia is often labeled by how it starts and stops.
+An atrial arrhythmia is often labelled by how it starts and stops.

 - Paroxysmal – starts suddenly then stops on its own